TacticalNuclearRaccoon/CyberSecurity/README.md

 # CyberSecurity
-Notebooks and projects on cybersecurity in general
+This repository contains miscellaneous notebooks and projects on cybersecurity in general